 Osechi Ryori (御節料理) are the traditional foods enjoyed on New Year’s day in Japan.
 They come in an assortment of colorful dishes packed together in special boxes called jubako, which resemble bento boxes.
 Every dish of these traditional foods have special meaning in welcoming the New Year.

 The Japanese celebrate the New Year Day with traditional New Year foods called Osechi Ryori (御節料理).
-Osechi Ryori are usually packed in 2-3 layers of lacquer boxes (ojubako) and there are many dishes in each layer.
-The entire family would share one ojubako to enjoy on new years day.
+Similar to bento boxes, Osechi Ryori are usually packed in 2-3 layers of lacquer boxes (ojubako) and there are many dishes in each layer.
+The entire family would share one ojubako to enjoy on new year’s day.

 Here are some popular Osechi Ryori dishes enjoyed on the first day of the year.
 Don’t miss the delicious desserts at the end!

 Kuri Kinton (Candied Chestnut with Sweet Potatoes): Get the Recipe

 Chikuzenni (Simmered Chicken & Vegetables): Get the Recipe